-(i) Government grants include EUR0.5 million (2021: EUR1.1 million) for Covid-19 wage supplement received from the Government of Malta, which is a contribution to the employer to support the wages of its employees.
+(i) Government grants for the year ended 31 December 2022 include EUR0.5 million for Covid-19 wage supplement received from the Government of Malta, which is a contribution to the employer to support the wages of its employees.
 This scheme was retained by the Government of Malta till the end of May 2022.